davidkellis/arborist/README.md

 - May be used as a PEG parser combinator library
 - May be used as a command line parser that produces a parse tree for a given input document

+When used as a Crystal library, Arborist can be used to parse input documents that conform to a grammar, and can also be used to define and execute semantic actions for a grammar.

+When used as a command line tool, Arborist can take a grammar file and parse an input document to produce a parse tree that may then be written to a file or piped to another tool for further processing/manipulation.
+The parse tree processing tool may be written in any lanugage so long as it can read the parse tree format (documentation for the parse tree format is coming soon) that Arborist writes out.

 ## Usage